chack411/CongestionMonitor/README.md

 ## CI/CD deployment using Azure DevOps

-If you are an Azure DevOps user, you can refer to Azure Pipeline YAML files in the `Pipelines` directory in your repo and can run pipelines for ARM deployment, Function App deployment, and building Console Camera app.
+If you are an Azure DevOps user, you can refer to Azure Pipeline YAML files in the `Pipelines` directory in this repo and can run pipelines for ARM deployment, Function App deployment, and building Console Camera app.

 ## Build Status